legend-exp/ZeroNuFit.jl/docs/src/tutorial.md

 # TUTORIALS

 ## GERDA Phase I: S+B fit
-Let's take start by fitting data acquired by the GERDA experiment during its Phase I and let's fit them with a signal+background model.
+Let's start by fitting data acquired by the GERDA experiment during its Phase I and let's fit them with a signal+background model.

 ### Input files
 First of all, we have to populate partitions and events JSON input files.